Does Fake Tan Cause Acne and Breakouts?

 Will fake tan clog my pores?

 If you use a fake tanning product that contains animal fats or vegetable oil, there is a good chance that it will clog your pores.
-This, in turn, will make your acne worse.
-Chemicals and fragrances in self-tanning products might also cause an inflamed flare up or breakout.
+This, in turn, will exacerbate your acne.

 Final Thoughts